alphabase/com.google.maps.directions/README.md

 # Google Maps Directions

 Never be late for work by starting your day with actual traveling time.
-This app has two action cards:
+This app has three action cards:
+- One to tell you about traveling details by car from one address to another
-- One to tell you about any traveling details from one address to another
+- One to tell you about traveling details by public transport from one address to another
 - One to update the traveling details to a preset work address

 The updated traveling details to the work address will be available as tokens in the flow engine.